zuluana/Halia/README.md

 A Plugin may depend upon other Plugins.
 Once a Plugin's dependencies are installed, its "install" function is invoked with the APIs exported by its dependencies.

-Within the "install" function, these dependency APIs are used to augment existing functionality.
-The Plugin then exports its own "Plugin API" for down-stream consumers.
+Use these dependency APIs to predictably augment existing functionality.
+Then, exports your own "Plugin API" for down-stream consumers.

 The set of installed Plugins can be changed at runtime and the app re-built.
 Halia is itself, a Halia Plugin, so it's open for extension.